aogriffiths/relay/relay-specification-short.md

 ************************************************************************************************************************
 ### 5\.3\.
 Subscriber Verification

 _The Publisher verifies the intent of the Subscriber_

+##### Normative:

 1. Adhere to section 5.3 "Hub Verifies Intent of the Subscriber" in the PuSH v0.4 specification.

 <br/>